Nissan Caravan

-First generation (B640); (1965-1973)
+Predecessor (1965–1973)

 The Prince Homy (B640) was the passenger van version of the Prince Homer light duty truck, and had a seating capacity of up to 15 people.
 In 1966 as the Prince-Nissan merger began, it was initially called the Nissan Homy Prince, sharing load carrying duties with the Prince Skyway, and Prince Gloria station wagons; the Prince name became a dealership network within the Nissan organization in 1970.
-The Nissan Homy received the T20 model code, and in 1972, the vehicle was reclassified as a commercial vehicle, in order to comply with the 1970 Japanese road traffic law.
+The Nissan Homy received the T20 model code; it was sold as the Nissan Homer in most export markets.
+In 1972 the microbus variants were reclassified as commercial vehicle in order to comply with the 1970 Japanese road traffic law.
+The Homy minibuses were discontinued in 1973, but the related Homer trucks and panel vans continued to be built until 1976.

-Nissan had integrated a previously built product called the Nissan Caball as a cabover truck and cargo van, but had replaced it with the Homy.
-From 1973, the Homy was also available rebadged as the Nissan Caravan, to fit Nissan's various dealer networks.
+Nissan had integrated a previously built product called the Nissan Caball as a cabover truck and cargo van, but replaced it with the Homy.
+The Homer has a 1.6-litre overhead valve engine producing 80 PS, enough for a top speed of 110 km/h for the most common truck variants.

-Second generation (E20, E21, E22); (1973-1980)
+First generation (E20, E21, E22); (1973)

 The E20 series Caravan and Urvan van and minibus were manufactured from February 1973 with seating configurations for three, five, seven, and up to 10 passengers.
-It was exclusive in Japan to Nissan Bluebird Store, while its twin the Nissan Homy was exclusive to Nissan Prince Store locations.
+It was exclusive in Japan to Nissan Store, while its twin the Nissan Homy was exclusive to Nissan Prince Store locations.
 It was especially popular in Europe, and was again very popular with fire departments and as ambulances in certain countries.
 It had a somewhat difficult handling, as it was heavy to steer, and was not available with power steering.
 Also, the gear shifter was located at the floor and went all the way up to the height of the hand, and had a slight curve.
 The gear shifter was nearly 80 cm long, so it was somewhat clumsy to shift, but it came with five gears, unusual in Europe at that time.

-It was delivered with a 1.5- and 2.0-liter petrol engines, as well as a 2.2-liter diesel unit.
+It was delivered with a 1.5-, 1.6-, and 2.0-liter petrol engines, as well as a later 2.2-liter diesel unit.
 It was produced until replaced by the E23 Caravan in August 1980.
 In export markets the first and second generations were called Datsun Urvan, until the Nissan brand replaced it worldwide in 1983 and 1984.
 In 1978, Nissan added the smaller Vanette as the Caravan grew in dimensions and market positioning.

+In South Africa the second generation E20 was made all the way to 1996 with 77,000 units sold, it received a few upgrades including redesigned bumpers from 1984 and square headlights, 5-speed gearbox and the H20 engine was replaced by an L18 motor with twin Hitachi carburetors from 1981 till final production in 1996.